 Take a look at this article for an in-depth explanation of the available attributes.

-CML Logic allows you to automatically show or hide CML Form Elements within your task depending on the responses provided by a contributor.
+CML Logic allows you to automatically show or hide CML fields within your task depending on the responses provided by a contributor.
 Take a look at this article for a detailed guide on using logic in the platform.

 Before a contributor can submit a task, their responses must first pass a series of checks known as "validations".
 Adding validations is easy and allows you to prevent the submission of poor-quality or incorrectly formatted responses.
 Take a look at this article for a list and description of all of the available validations on the platform.